 - Identify any signs of trauma, and if present, where on the fish

 - Estimate the total length of the carcass (measure from nose to tip of upper tail [caudal] fin) or whatever is left of the carcass

 - Describe any external tags found on the fish - usually a yellow streamer at or near the base of the dorsal fin; a second external mark can be a missing left pelvic fin clip

 The commercial fishery was closed in 1996 and will be closed for at least 40 years.
 Possession of Atlantic sturgeon is prohibited.

-Atlantic sturgeon are managed through the Atlantic States Marine Fisheries Commission (ASMFC).
-Atlantic sturgeon of the Hudson River Estuary have supported some level of subsistence or commercial fishing since colonial times.
-Reported commercial landings of Atlantic sturgeon are available from New York State from 1880 through 1995.
+Atlantic States Marine Fisheries Commission (ASMFC) is responsible for the cooperative interstate management of Atlantic sturgeon.
 During 1993 through 1995, New York regulated the Atlantic sturgeon fishery with size limits, seasons, area closures, and as more data became available, it became apparent that the Hudson River stock was being overfished.
 New York implemented a harvest moratorium in 1996.
 New Jersey followed with a zero quota in the same year.
 In 1998, the ASMFC adopted Amendment 1 to the Interstate Fishery Management Plan for Atlantic Sturgeon.
 This amendment banned possession of Atlantic sturgeon in all U.S. Atlantic coastal states.
 It also recommended that states with spawning populations sample adults every five years and identify bycatch losses in state waters.
 In 2012, the Hudson River stock was listed as an endangered species as part of the NY Bight Distinct Population Segment.
 A benchmark stock assessment is scheduled to be completed in the fall of 2017.